gitplus-apps/payfluid/README.md

         ->redirectUrl("https://your/redirect/url")
         ->callbackUrl("https://your/callback_or_webhook/url")
         ->otherInfo("Any extra information")
-        ->withCustomization($customization);    // Add the customization you created
+        ->customize($customization);    // Add the customization you created

     // Create the PayFluid client instance.
     $payfluid = new PayFluid($apiId, $apiKey, $loginParameter, $testOrLiveMode);

-    // Let's generate credentials.
+    // Generate credentials.
     // Remember the returned $credentials object here has your session value.
     // It is a good idea to store this value because you will need it to verify payments later.
     $credentials = $payfluid->getSecureCredentials($phoneNumber);

     // Get payment link.
-Again the $paymentLink also has both your 'session'
+    // Again the $paymentLink also has both your 'session' and 'payReference' values.
-    // and 'payReference' values.
-You will need them later for verification.
+    // You will need them later for verification.
     $paymentLink = $payfluid->getPaymentLink($credentials, $payment);

     // Redirect the user to your customized payment page.